 Running was the absolute base for my World’s Toughest Mudder training.
 At the beginning of the year I already had London Marathon and Berlin Marathon as well as Malta Half Marathon scheduled, so I knew I had to get proper Marathon training in.
 I then luckily also got spots for the Two Ocean’s Ultra Marathon, and the NYC Half and Full Marathon.
 I did not have a proper training plan, but I followed a simple, principle based strategy for my training:

 - Run at least 45 km per week on average.
 (I totaled 1,800 km until the race, so this is 40km per week on average)

 - Go and run with a group a few times a week.
 This will keep you accountable and will make training more enjoyable.

 - Do a long run or race on the weekend. (see next post)

-Training races for me were absolutely crucial in my World’s Toughest Mudder training.. (read here why I love them) And with that I do not only mean the road races mentioned above, but more importantly trail and obstacle course races.
+Training races for me were absolutely crucial in my World’s Toughest Mudder training (read here why you should do them too).
+And with that I do not only mean the road races mentioned above, but more importantly trail and obstacle course races.
 In total I did the following races:

 - Tough Mudder Half, Toughest Mudder, Europe’s Toughest Mudder (8 hrs)

 - Spartan Races: 2 Sprint, 1 Super, 1 Beast, 1 Ultra Beast (Edinburgh, 50km)

 I could thoroughly test my gear (especially the wetsuit stuff) and my nutrition during Tough Guy, Europe’s Toughest Mudder and the Spartan Ultra Beast.
 And because all of these races plus Berlin and NYC Marathon were in cold, rainy and windy, it was a really good mental challenge.